 How many hours do you spend at work each day?
 How many days each week?
-The Staples Advantage Workplace Index was released today, with some not-so-surprising results: workers are working longer hours, and more weekends than ever.
+The recent Staples Business Advantage Workplace Index found workers are working longer hours, and more weekends than ever.
 But there is some surprising news: they seem to be happy despite this change.

 Of the thousands of workers who responded, 53% reported feeling burned out, with a variety of reasons contributing to the feeling, including inflexible schedules, no breaks, clunky technology and too many emails.
 It’s a complicated mix, and digging into the survey’s results reveals women experience different pressures than men, millennials prioritize different workplace perks than their older colleagues, and there are a lot of things that might make your employees start hunting for a new opportunity.